TuringLang/ADTests/README.md

 Then you can run the Python script locally with `python collate.py`.
 It will generate the HTML file in the `html` directory.

+PRs to make this simpler are more than welcome.